 Under the Agreement, the investment adviser receives a management fee at the annual rate of 0.47%.
 Management fees are paid monthly and accrued daily based on the average net assets of the fund.
-Under the Agreement, the investment adviser pays all ordinary operating expenses of the fund other than (i) interest expenses and other charges in connection with borrowing money, including line of credit and other loan commitment fees; (ii) taxes; (iii) brokerage expenses and commissions and other fees, charges or expenses incurred in connection with creation and redemption transactions; (iv) acquired fund fees and expenses; (v) expenses incident to meetings of fund shareholders and the associated preparation, filing and mailing of associated notices and proxy statements; (vi) legal fees or expenses in connection with any arbitration, litigation or pending or threatened arbitration or litigation, including any settlements in connection therewith; (vii) any service and distribution expenses pursuant to a plan adopted in accordance with Rule 12b-1 under the 1940 Act; (viii) fees and expenses related to the investment adviser.
+Under the Agreement, the investment adviser pays all ordinary operating expenses of the fund other than (i) interest expenses and other charges in connection with borrowing money, including line of credit and other loan commitment fees; (iii) taxes; (iii) brokerage expenses and commissions and other fees, charges or expenses incurred in connection with creation and redemption transactions; (iv) acquired fund fees and expenses; (v) expenses incident to meetings of fund shareholders and the associated preparation, filing and mailing of associated notices and proxy statements; (vi) legal fees or expenses in connection with any arbitration, litigation or pending or threatened arbitration or litigation, including any settlements in connection therewith; (vii) any service and distribution expenses pursuant to a plan adopted in accordance with Rule 12b-1 under the 1940 Act; (viii) fees and expenses; read expenses related to the investment adviser.

-For the fiscal year ended May 31, 2025 and the period from September 26, 2023 (commencement of operations) to May 31, 2024, the investment adviser earned from the fund a management fees of \$6,362,000 and \$553,000, respectively.
+For the period from June 25, 2024 (commencement of operations) to May 31, 2025, the investment adviser earned from the fund a management fee of \$559,000.